PositronicsLab/positronicslab.github.io/_posts/2015-10-18-adaptive-integration.markdown

 <p class="intro"><span class="dropcap">T</span>his research focuses on approaches for speeding multi-rigid body dynamics simulation of robots with intermittent contacts.</p>

-The speed of such simulations with contact seems to be reaching a performance asymptote.
+The speed of such simulations seems to be reaching a performance asymptote.
 Wang (2013) profiled such a simulation (using Gazebo/ODE) modeling multiple robotic scenarios and found that the bulk of running time goes to processes related to the constraint (contact, joint limit, and joint equations) solve.